Lhx94As/Awesome-Spoken-Language-Identification/README.md

 >Apply transformer encoder layers as a pooling module for speaker verification, but I think it can also work for LID.

 10.5 [End-to-End Language Diarization for Bilingual Code-Switching Speech](https://www.isca-speech.org/archive/pdfs/interspeech_2021/liu21d_interspeech.pdf)
 >TDNN layers + transformer encoder layers for bilingual code-switching LID (language diarization in this case), the last two TDNN layers are replaced by transformer encoder layers.
-(My code, code is available in another repo)
+(Code is available in my another repo)

 **ICASSP 2022**:
 11.1 [Phonotactic Language Recognition Using A Universal Phoneme Recognizer and A Transformer Architecture](https://ieeexplore.ieee.org/document/9746459)